Matheus Dantas: Farense

 On 21 July 2020 Farense signed Dantas from Flamengo on a free transfer.
 Although the transfer didn't happen as he failed in the medical exams.

 Oeste

-On 20 August 2020 Dantas signed on a free transfer with Oeste until December 2023.
+On 20 August 2020, Dantas signed on a free transfer with Oeste until December 2023.

 Estrela

-On 26 June 2021, he signed a two-year contract with Liga Portugal 2 club Estrela da Amadora.
+On 26 June 2021, Dantas signed a two-year contract with Liga Portugal 2 club Estrela da Amadora.

+Kitchee

+On 15 October 2024, Dantas joined Hong Kong Premier League club Kitchee.